-If that’s more than you’re willing or able to spend, or you just like being crafty around the home, you can easily make your own for around $2.50 each using these simple instructions for how to make wool dryer balls.
-If you have an affordable source for wool yarn, your cost may be lower.
+If that’s more than you’re willing or able to spend, or you just like being crafty around the home, you can easily make your own for around $2.50 each using my tutorial.
+If you have a more affordable source for wool yarn, your cost may be lower.

 How to Make Wool Dryer Balls

-- Once your yarn ball has reached your desired size, cut the yarn, leaving a tail that is a few inches long.
-Thread that tail onto your yarn needle and weave the tail back through the ball several times to make sure the end is secured into the ball.
+- After your ball of yarn is large enough, cut the yarn, making sure to leave a tail that’s a few inches long.
+Thread the piece of yarn onto your yarn needle and weave the tail through the ball several times to make sure the end is secured into the ball.
 If there is any of the tail left, trim it down to where it’s flush with the surface of the ball.

-- Slide the yarn ball all the way to the toe of the nylon stocking.
+- Insert the yarn into the toe of the stocking.
 Knot the stocking so that the first yarn ball is completely surrounded by stocking.
-Slide the next yarn ball in as far as it will go and tie another knot.
-Continue in this fashion until all yarn balls are in stocking cocoons.
+Repeat with each of the yarn balls you made until they’re all tied into the stocking.

 - Once you believe you’ve repeated this process enough times, cut the balls of wool out of the stocking.
-If the wool doesn’t look completely felted, go ahead and tie the balls into another stocking and repeat steps 3 and 4.
-Once the wool balls are completely felted, you can begin using them in your dryer.
+If you don’t have a solid ball now, go ahead and tie the balls into another stocking and repeat steps 3 and 4.